Roisin-13/JS-Project/README.md

 ### * Possible improvements for the future
 •	Responsive web design.
-•	Using .appendchildnode to add HTMl from JSON array - as if this website went live, would be a security risk.
+•	Using .appendchildnode to add HTML from JSON array - as if this website went live, would be a security risk.

 ### * Notable Mentions (i.e. anyone that may have helped/produced valuable input to your project)
 QA front-End tutors: Ashwene Sivaraj, Edsel Tham, and Cameron Guthrie.